 Pros: The patches are easy to find and inexpensive, staring at around $20 for a box.
 Plus, no injections are necessary.

-Cons: One small-scale study showed that while users reported an improvement, plastic surgeons were not able to detect any real difference in the skin.
+Cons: One showed that while users reported an improvement, plastic surgeons were not able to detect any real difference in the skin.